reuk/wayverb/docs_source/title_page.md

 ---
 title: >
-    Wayverb: A Graphical Tool for Hybrid Modelling Auralisation
+    Wayverb: A Graphical Tool for Hybrid Room Acoustics Simulation

 subtitle: |
     A thesis submitted to the University of Huddersfield in partial fulfilment